 Be especially careful with links in emails, social media messages and from websites returned from search results.
 Watch out for addresses that look familiar but aren't quite right.

 Compare the real link and the fake link in this example:

 When you do navigate to a page, check to see if the site is secured.
-The closed padlock icon in the address bar tells you that the traffic between your browser and the website is securely encrypted.
+The URL will start with "https" and the closed padlock icon in the address bar tells you that the traffic between your browser and the website is securely encrypted.
 Each browser will show the padlock a little bit diferently as you can see in the example below.
 Secured website examples: